ivogeorg/starter-migrating-from-blocks-to-js/README.md

    1. TypeScript in 5 min [tutorial](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html). _**Highly recommended!** You will need to [download](https://www.typescriptlang.org/index.html#download-links) and install an integrated development envinronment (IDE).
 The two that I recommend are Visual Studio Code from Microsoft and WebStorm from JetBrains._
    2. The full documentation and reference is under _Handbook_.
 Bear in mind that you are drinking from the hose.
 Don't be surprised if not everything is presented in a strictly incremental manner.

 4. In-browser TypeScript [playground](https://www.typescriptlang.org/play/index.html).
-Note that micro:bit specific code will not run, but you can still play. _Start making the distinction between a generic multi-purpose programming language (TypeScript) and functionality (libraries, objects, etc.) that is specific to a particular device (micro:bit), though written in the same programming language._
+Note that micro:bit specific code will not run, but you can still play. _Start making the distinction between a generic multi-purpose programming language (TypeScript) and functionality (packages, libraries, objects, etc.) that is specific to a particular device (micro:bit), though written in the same programming language._

 5. A pretty good and very palatable JS tutorial with in-browser coding, by [Codecademy](https://www.codecademy.com/learn/introduction-to-javascript).